Developing your speed (part 4) - Step over, drive down

 Doing it well takes practice.
 You can get better at it, or make others better at it, simply by changing the way you use your muscles.
 The primary 'running muscles' are the gluteus and hamstrings.
 So, it is critical that athletes learn to employ those muscle groups when performing speed work.

 When doing any type of speed work, it is critical that your athletes learn to step over the opposite knee and drive the foot down into the ground so that it lands underneath the hips with each stride.

-You understand the simple fact that speed is the single most important component of success in almost every sport.
+You understand the simple fact that speed is the single most important component of success in every sport.
 It seems like some people are born with it and some are not.
-Well, I can tell you right now, now matter how fast or slow you think your athletes are, they can get much faster.
+Well, I can tell you right now, no matter how fast or slow you think your athletes are, they can get much faster.

 Speed is a skill that can be taught.
 By training the body to move in certain ways, every athlete can make significant increases in their overall speed, which means the speed and success of the team as a whole can quickly take them to the next level.

 When developing your athletes' acceleration skills, it is important to work on two key elements: mechanics and real speed work.
 In terms of mechanics, your athletes must perform the speed drills that reinforce the 'step over, drive down' principle.